Gary Woodland betting profile: Sony Open in Hawaii - PGA TOUR

 Woodland's advanced stats and rankings

-- Woodland averaged 0.409 Strokes Gained: Off-the-Tee in his past five tournaments.
+- Woodland has averaged 0.409 Strokes Gained: Off-the-Tee over his past five tournaments.

-- In terms of Strokes Gained: Approach the Green, Woodland posted a 0.388 mark in his past five tournaments.
+- In terms of Strokes Gained: Approach the Green, Woodland has posted a 0.388 average over his past five tournaments.

-- Around the greens, Woodland delivered a -0.638 Strokes Gained: Around-the-Green mark in his past five tournaments.
+- Woodland has struggled around the green with a -0.638 Strokes Gained: Around-the-Green average in his past five tournaments.

-- On the greens, Woodland averaged 0.301 Strokes Gained: Putting in his past five tournaments.
+- On the greens, Woodland has delivered a 0.301 Strokes Gained: Putting mark over his past five tournaments.

 All stats in this article are accurate for Woodland as of the start of the Sony Open in Hawaii.